-We encourage parents to discuss any concerns they may have with the head teacher, SENCO or class teacher.
+We encourage parents to discuss any concerns they may have with the class teacher, pastoral support officer, DSL or senior leadership.

 The child protection policy should be available publicly either via the school or college website or by other means.